patrikhermansson/hann/README.md

 HNSW organizes data into multiple layers of a proximity graph, which allows fast approximate nearest neighbor searches by greedily traversing the graph from top to bottom.

-The index has the following parameters:
+The index has the following configurable parameters:

 - **M**: Controls the maximum number of neighbor connections per node.
 Higher values improve accuracy but increase memory and indexing time (typical range: 5–48).